An Information Theory of Finite Abstractions and their Fundamental Scalability Limits: Rate-distortion theory and a fundamental limit for abstractions

 \subsection{A fundamental limit on abstracting dynamical systems}

-Having modeled the statistics of abstraction-based verification as a source coding problem, we now proceed to probing the fundamental limits of the abstraction accuracy-size tradeoff, by providing lower bounds on $R_{abs}(D)$ and $D_{abs}(R)$.
+Having modeled the statistics of abstraction-based verification as a source coding problem, we now proceed to probing the fundamental limits of the abstraction size-accuracy tradeoff, by providing lower bounds on $R_{abs}(D)$ and $D_{abs}(R)$.

 Note that abstractions, given the message, output sets and the associated distortion \eqref{eq:abstraction_distortion_function} is set-based.
 This is in contrast to typical encoder-decoder pairs considered in Thm.~\ref{thm:slb}, which output points and the distortion function is the Euclidean distance.
 Thus, the results from Section \ref{sec:rd} do not straightforwardly apply, to derive bounds on $D_{abs}$ and $R_{abs}$.
 In what follows, we derive said bounds, both employing Thm.~\ref{thm:slb} and quantifying the aforementioned distortion disparity.
 This enables a rate-distortion theory for abstractions.
 First, we present an intermediate, purely geometric result, providing a lower bound on the average distortion of a given abstraction. \begin{proposition}[Abstraction vs. encoder distortion] Consider a dynamical system $x^+=f(x)$ with transition system representation $S=(\Xc,\underset{S}{\rightarrow})$, and let Assumption \ref{assum:X} hold.
 Let $\xi\in \Bc_l^S$ be a trajectory of $S$, with $\xi_0\sim p_{\xi_0}:\Xc\to\real_+$.
 Consider a measurable partition $\Yc$ of $\Xc$ and an associated abstraction $A$, and let $\Omega_A = g_A(s_A(\xi))$, where $s,g$ are given by \eqref{eq:abstraction_encoder} and \eqref{eq:abstraction_decoder}.
 Consider an encoder-decoder pair $(s_{q_A},g_{q_A})$, where $s_{q_A}(\xi) = g_A(s_A(\xi))$ and $g_{q_A}(z) = x_c(z)$, where $x_c(z):= \argmin_{y}\max_{y'\in z}\|y-y'\|^2$ is the Chebyshev center of the set $z$.
 Denote the Chebyshev radius of set $z$, by $r_c(z):=\min_{y}\max_{y'\in z}\|y-y'\|^2$.
 Let $\xi_{q_A} = g_{q_A}(s_{q_A}(\xi))$.
 The following lower bound holds for the average distortion of the abstraction: